You are here

 Policy Position and Call for Action

-Litigation has played an important role in the recognition, expansion, and enforcement of rights of people with mental health and substance use conditions.
+Litigation has played an important role in the recognition, expansion, and enforcement of rights of people with behavioral health conditions.
 Mental Health America (MHA) and its affiliates across the country have been involved in many such efforts.
 While MHA and most affiliates lack the means to initiate litigation, Mental Health America recognizes the importance of employing litigation as a vehicle to pursue social justice and urges affiliates to join with advocacy organizations like the U.S. Department of Justice, the Bazelon Center for Mental Health Law and the mental health protection and advocacy centers in supporting mental health and substance use law reform efforts and advocacy of the rights of vulnerable people.
 MHA will support amicus curiae briefs pursuant to the process set forth in this position statement and may represent a party or sue as a party in particularly significant cases.
 MHA will review amicus briefs to be submitted by affiliates upon request and may join in them.
 Policy issues will be resolved as set forth in Position Statement 61.

 MHA is committed to protection of the rights of children and adults with mental health and substance use conditions.
 Unfortunately, policies designed to ensure essential human rights often fail because of lack of enforcement.
 As a result, people in recovery, families, and advocates have increasingly had to turn to the courts for justice when other avenues have been tried and failed.
 While litigation can be expensive and time- consuming, it can be a very effective tool.
 Thus, while recognizing the varying capacities of affiliates to employ this tool, MHA supports the use of litigation as an appropriate vehicle to promote and safeguard rights.